bahaidev/sundriven/README.md

     1. Ensure alarms cancelled if deleted or updated if modified
 1. Retry fresh installation (problems with npm on suncalc gone?)

-1. Add browserify to devDependencies and utilize instead of hard-coded script tags; add bower.json and submit?
+1. Add browserify to devDependencies and utilize instead of hard-coded script tags (also modularize and use localization function `_` (and separating out the locales as well), so it can be reused across modules); add bower.json and submit?
 1. Reenable web app installation code and test; try mobile simulator; try FF Marketplace and own site?
 1. Enable offline manifest and test on server, ensuring no dependencies loaded

 # Possible Todos
+1. Make geolocation options configurable
+1. Allow manual provision of latitude and longitude for people who do not wish to use Geolocation
 1. Display text messages instead of alerts/confirm for save/delete
 1. Optionally change close event (and message for it) to give optional prompt to snooze instead of just closing
 1. Allow specification of applicable date range or all